bustardcelly/scrolltop-overflow/README.md

 	});

 #A Bit About Scrollbars#
 How scrolltop-overflow works is by updating the scrollTop property of a div that has a static height and overflow:scroll defined.
-As such, scrollbars are not present on a mobile device (at least for those not fortunate to suport -webkit-overflow-scrolling).
+As such, scrollbars are not present on a mobile device (at least for those not fortunate to support -webkit-overflow-scrolling).
 They are not present on resize of the element container, nor on 'scrolling' with scrolltop-overflow.

 In order to show scrollbars upon 'scroll' gesture, scrolltop-overflow employs the ::-webkit-scrollbar pseudo-style.
 This is a fantastic article that goes into more depth: [http://css-tricks.com/custom-scrollbars-in-webkit/](http://css-tricks.com/custom-scrollbars-in-webkit/).